Crisis Services: Identifying a Crisis

 - Delusions, hallucinations

 If the person is in danger, call 911.
-If the situation is not life-threatening, call the crisis line for the person's county or the National Suicide Prevention Lifeline at 800-273-TALK (8255) .
+If the situation is not life-threatening, call the crisis line for the person's county or 988 for the Suicide & Crisis Lifeline.

 After a mental health crisis, healing and understanding what happened is a process.
 Whether the person who experienced the mental health crisis is an adult or youth, they will need support on this journey.
 Here are some things you can do to support them: